Juan-Jones/earnonlinemoney/content/blog/digital-income-ideas.md

 ### 9. Sell Products on Etsy

+## sign and sell custom products like t-shirts, mugs, and hoodies.
+With no upfront costs, it’s an easy option for streamers looking to capitalize on their brand.
 If you're skilled in jewelry making, woodworking, or digital art, you can easily make money [selling products Etsy]({{< relref "sell-products-on-etsy" >}}).
 Etsy has revolutionized the handmade and vintage marketplace, providing artisans and crafters with a platform to showcase their creations globally.

 ### 10. Retail Print-on-Demand Merchandise

 Create and sell custom-designed products like t-shirts, mugs, and phone cases through print-on-demand platforms like Printful or Teespring.
-You upload your designs, and they handle the printing, shipping, and customer service.
-Launching a print-on-demand business is relatively easy.
-However, success hinges on your creativity in designing appealing products that resonate with your target audience.
+You upload your designs, and they handle the printing, shipping, and customer relrefreativity in designing appealing products that resonate with your target audience.
 Understanding design trends and customer preferences can impact your success.

 ### 11. App Development